 In the 1960’s Donald Fowser purchased this rundown Federalist period house and restored the house with authentic moldings and a curved veranda overlooking a beautiful garden.

 The Rev. David Kimball of First Church became pastor in 1805 and served for over 40 years.
 He was a staunch abolitionist whom William Lloyd Garrison referred to as “zealously affected in our cause.”
 He built his home, still standing facing the north side of the church.
+The New England Anti-Slavery Convention assembled at Boylston Hall on May 27, 1834.
+William Oakes, Esq., Ipswich’s famous botanist, was appointed vice president, and the Rev. David Kimball, was named an officer.
 The Thomas Manning house became the new parsonage after Rev. Kimball’s retirement.

 By 1838 the anti-slavery movement was gathering strength in Ipswich.
 The Anti-Slavery Society held its meetings in the Methodist vestry.
 The Ipswich Female Anti-Slavery Society met at Mrs. Jabez Farley’s house and at the home of Lucy Caldwell at 16 Elm Street, the house which is now featured at the Smithsonian.
 The Methodist Church allowed anti-slavery meetings but the more ardent Abolitionists split away to form the Methodist Wesleyan Church, meeting in Mr. Hammatt’s Hall on North Main street.
 The churches reunited several years later